Header Image

 4.1.
 Stress benefits of hyperactivity

-Increased physical activity and a willingness to be active is helpful and conducive to survival during fight or flight.
+Increased physical activity and a willingness to be active is helpful during a fight or flight and promotes survival.

 Hyperactivity occurs mainly in children and adolescents and subsides in adulthood.
 This could indicate a particular advantage in escape.